NikolaDojic/modest-poll/README.md

 The Modest poll is built on top of the default `create-react-app`, so the usual commands also apply here.

+after cloning the repo run `npm install` or `yarn` command inside of it to install the dependencies.

 starting the development server can be done with the command `npm start` or `yarn start`.

 to create the minified bundle run `yarn build` or `npm run build`.